yujisatojr/react-portfolio-template/README.md

 ## Setup

 This application requires [Node.js](https://nodejs.org/).
 To check if you have Node.js installed, run:

     ```bash
     node -v
     ```

-    The output should start with something like v14.21.3.

 1. In the project directory, run the following code to install dependencies: